osm-search/Nominatim/docs/admin/Faq.md

 and recompile (`cmake .. && make`).

+## I see the error "ERROR: permission denied for language c"

+`nominatim.so`, written in C, is required to be installed on the database server.
+Some managed database (cloud) services like Amazon RDS do not allow this.
+There is currently no work-around other than installing a database on a non-managed machine.

 ### I see the error: "function transliteration(text) does not exist"

 Reinstall the nominatim functions with `setup.php --create--functions`